-(Pocket-lint) - Companies and individuals are increasingly using virtual meeting and chat services, especially in these times of increased home working.
+(Pocket-lint) - Companies and individuals are relying more on virtual meeting and chat services, especially with the increasing popularity of home working.
 Google has its own tools called Google Meet and Google Chat.

 Here's everything you need to know about Google Chat and Meet.